-Storage and handling of materials: This site has sufficient space for materials to be stored and handled outside of retained trees' RPA's.
+Storage and handling of materials: This site has sufficient space for materials to be stored and handled as shown on the Tree Protection Plan (AATPP11PI).

-Contractors parking: There is sufficient space on site for parking.
+Contractors parking: There is sufficient space on Pines Close for parking.

-Welfare facilities: Toilets and hand washing facilities shall be made available within the existing dwelling.
+Welfare facilities: Toilets and hand washing facilities shall be made available within the property.

-Surface drains, soakaways and services: RPAs will be avoided in the drainage design however, in the unlikely event that existing cables need to be unearthed within an RPA, the method for doing so will accord with the recommendations in the NJUG Publication: Volume 4: Issue 2: 16/11/2007: Guidelines for the planning, installation and maintenance of utility apparatus in proximity to trees.
+Surface drains, soakaways and services: RPAs will be avoided in the drainage design however, in the unlikely event that existing cables need to be unearthed within an RPA, the method for doing so will accord with the recommendations in the NJU Publication: Volume 4: Issue 2: 16 11 2007:

+Guidelines for the planning, installation and maintenance of utility apparatus in proximity to trees.
 Trenches will be dug by hand and any roots over 2.5cm in diameter will be retained undamaged.
 Smaller roots may be cut back to the proximal face with a clean, sharp pair of secateurs.
 The trench backfill around the roots shall be a granular material that can be compacted to the point where it can bear the new surfacing without subsiding but without abrasion of tree roots and without raising the soil bulk density to the point where root growth cannot take place.
 Should it be necessary, this operation will be overseen by the project arboriculturist.